Lemons, Lavender, & Laundry

 30 Drops Lavender Essential Oil

-What Should I Do If My Shower Bombs Are Crumbly?
+What Should I Do If My Shower Steamers Are Crumbly?

 Shower Bombs can become crumbly if there wasn’t enough liquid added to the recipe.
 Unfortunately, if they become crumbly after drying, there isn’t much you can do with the current batch; just know more water should be added to future batches.
 As mentioned above, you can also try adding 1/3 cup citric acid to the baking soda which tends reduce the likelihood of a crumbly texture.